-If you notice something uncommon, make sure to check in with your toddler’s pediatrician.
+If you notice something uncommon, check in with your toddler’s pediatrician.

 2. Change Dirty Diapers Quickly

 Toddlers have more awareness the older they are, so they may be sticking their hands down their diapers because they don’t like the sensation of a dirty diaper.
-They are trying to press it away from their bodies or even attempting to remove it to stop the uncomfortable feeling.
+They are trying to press it away from their bodies or remove it to stop the uncomfortable feeling.

-Be sure to change your toddler’s diaper quickly, and that could help prevent the behavior.
+Be sure to change your toddler’s diaper quickly, which could help prevent the behavior.

 If your toddler can’t tell you they need a new diaper yet, look for signals that they may need their diaper changed before they start to put their hands in their diapers.